cyberphor/blog/_posts/2019-06-12-acas-deployment-guide.md

 - Usually installed on Red Hat (which requires another license, a unit responsibility)
 	- CentOS is an alternative (but not the newest version, 7)
 	- Can download a Red Hat VM from DISA with ACAS pre-installed

-ACAS is a collection vulnerability, port, and patch compliance scanners
-- SecurityCenter (SC) = web interface to manage/execute ACAS functions
-	- WIN-T increment 1b = 1 SC per BDE
-- Nessus Scanner = establish one per scanner
-	- Downloaded plugin feeds must be younger than 7 days in order to be within DoD compliance
-	- WIN-T increment 1b = 1 SC per BDE
-	- WIN-T increment 1b = 1 SC per BN
-- Passive Vulnerability Scanner (PVS) = a sensor (like tcpdump, snort)
-	- Not really used (was also replaced with a similar tool)

-Doctrine mandating the use of ACAS
-- Task order 13-670
-- Task order 14-0294
-- DISA's ACAS TTP

-## Overview of ACAS
-* DISA published Request For Proposal in 2013 to replace Retina Scanner
-* HP responded with Nessus Scanner, Passive Vulnerability Scanner, & SecurityCenter

 **ACAS can scan for:**
 * Vulnerabilities (app, system, network)